 2. I don’t like that I lack patience, Yes, I shout at my kids.
 My neighbour referred to me as ‘Angry Poppins’ the other day.
 The positive I’m taking from this is because I recognise this I am working on it.
 I’m trying to be calmer and more positive in all my interactions.

 5. I don’t like that I don’t show my family that I love them as much as I should.
 I’m blessed with a wonderful wife and kids and I really should go out of my way to let them know but in typical ‘man fashion’, I tend to bottle up my emotions until it’s too late.
-I’m going to start changing this right now by saying “I love you Bear, and Ben and Bella.
+I’m going to start changing this right now by saying “I love you Bear, and the little mam and the Boo.
 You make my life complete and I’m so proud of you all”.

 I regularly see others online getting the exact same help and attention from Nige that he showed me at the start (and still does to this day).
 He’s a big blogger that’s there for the little guys, that’s why he’s my inspirational blogger